Children's Dentistry in Jonesboro AR

 Just like most every other area of their lives, children’s dental needs continually change as their oral development takes off.
 A three-year-old with baby teeth has different needs than those of a six-year-old who may already have permanent teeth erupting.

-As your child develops and his or her dental needs change, there are several procedures we may recommend:
+As your child develops and his or her dental needs are ever-changing, and we may recommend several procedures for them:

-- Preventive dental cleanings – also referred to as prophylaxis, they allow us to make sure your child’s teeth are clean and healthy as possible at regular intervals.
+- Preventive dental cleanings – also referred to as prophylaxis, teeth cleanings allow us to make sure your child’s teeth are free of plaque and tartar that lead to cavities

-- Digital radiographs (x-rays) – According to The American Academy of Pediatric Dentistry, kids who are at high risk for tooth decay need x-rays every six months.
-Children with a low risk require less frequent x-rays.
+- Digital radiographs (x-rays) – According to The American Academy of Pediatric Dentistry, kids who are prone to cavities require dental x-rays every six months.
+Children who are at lower risk will need x-rays less frequently

 - Tooth-colored fillings – repair decay in front or back teeth where appearance is an issue

-We work closely and communicate with you when we see a pattern of poor hygiene or decay.
+Our Jonesboro children's dentist works closely and communicates with you when we see a pattern of poor hygiene or decay.
 If treatment becomes necessary, we will treat your child as if he or she is our own.
-We will make sure they are completely comfortable and provide excellent care.
+Our friendly dental team will provide excellent care and make sure your son or daughter is completely comfortable during their appointment.

 The reason we are so concerned about baby teeth is that they play a critical role in your child’s dental development by holding space for permanent teeth that will follow.
-A baby tooth lost too early not only affects the health of other incoming teeth, but can also affect your child’s ability to eat and speak comfortably.
+A baby tooth lost too early not only affects the health of other incoming teeth but can also impact your child’s ability to eat and speak comfortably.

-Preventive treatments like fluoride and sealants are an essential part of early care for your child.
+Preventive treatments like fluoride and sealants applied at our Jonesboro dental office are an essential part of early care for your child.

-- Fluoride works by strengthening the hard, outer shell of your child’s teeth and making it resistant to acids that form in the mouth and cause cavities.
+- Fluoride strengthens the hard, outer layer of tooth enamel to help make your child’s teeth.
+Strong tooth enamel is better at protecting their teeth from the cavity-causing acids that form in your child's mouth throughout the day.
 The process is quick and painless: Dr. Bartels applies a thin layer of fluoride to your child’s teeth and will instruct them not to eat or drink for about 30 minutes after application.

-- A dental sealant is a thin plastic coating that we apply to teeth like molars with uneven chewing surfaces that tend to attract bacteria that causes cavities.
+- A dental sealant acts as a barrier that protects teeth like molars with uneven chewing surfaces from collecting bacteria that cause cavities.
 Sealants can be used on baby teeth, on healthy permanent teeth, and can last as long as ten years.

 How should I clean my baby’s teeth?